How to Respond When a Loved One is Upset and Angry

 Name It to Tame It

-Dr. Siegel summarizes his findings on this calming interaction as: “Name it to tame it.”
+Dr. Siegel suggests this skill to calm upset feelings: “Name it to tame it.”

 When one person is able to help another put their feelings into words, Dr. Siegel’s research saw the release of soothing neurotransmitters increase in the upset person’s brain.
 Emotional connection helps the brain restore the calming function of the pre-frontal cortex.
 This way, connection helps us find emotional balance, and build empathy and compassion with each other.